 Most recently Patsy has been developing her understanding of intersectional issues relating to feminism and the importance of raising the voices of all women.
 She understands that the issues and challenges that she has faced are not the same for all women in the industry, and that many women are also encountering issues related to race and sexuality.
 Patsy believes that learning about the issues women face is an ongoing process and that a public platform should never be used to tell anyone ‘how to do it better’.Spoken language: English

 General Enquiries & Supportzen@email@example.com

-© 2020 The Exhale
+© 2023 The Exhale